Water-Wood-Rain/Geosense/README.md

 The script launches `src/qwen_vl/train/train_qwen.py` with DeepSpeed config `scripts/zero2_opt.json`.
 Training outputs are written to `train_output/`, which is intentionally ignored by Git.

-## Repository Notes

-- Public runtime model name: `geos_multi`.
-- Public conda environment name: `geos`.
-- Checkpoints, raw media, generated data, logs, and WandB runs are excluded by `.gitignore`.
-- The project page is hosted from this repository and links back to the GitHub source release.

 ## Citation